textileio/community/docs/a-tour-of-textile.md

 ### Summary

-Display a summary of your peer's threads, files, and contacts.
+Display a summary of your peer's threads, files, and contacts:

 ```tab="cmd"
 textile summary